Wealthfront

-Wealthfront Corporation is a financial services company based in Palo Alto, California, founded by Andy Rachleff and Dan Carroll in 2008.
-As of March 2025, Wealthfront had over $80 billion AUM across more than 1,000,000 accounts.
+Wealthfront Corporation is an American financial services company based in Palo Alto, California, founded by Andy Rachleff and Dan Carroll in 2008.
+As of May 2026, Wealthfront reported approximately $95 billion assets under management for more than 1.4 million clients.

 History

-Wealthfront was founded by Benchmark co-founder Andy Rachleff together with Dan Carroll in 2008 as kaChing, a mutual fund analysis company, before pivoting into wealth management.
-Rachleff was the firm's founding CEO.
+Wealthfront was founded by Benchmark co-founder Andy Rachleff with Dan Carroll in 2008 as kaChing, a mutual fund analysis company, before pivoting into wealth management.
+Rachleff served as the firm's founding CEO and president until January 2014.
+Between January 2014 and October 2016, Adam Nash served as Wealthfront's CEO.
+Rachleff continued to serve as executive chairman until stepping down in 2016 to serve as CEO again.
+He then returned to his position as executive chairman in 2021.
+David Fortunato served as the firm's chief technology officer from 2009 to 2019, after which he assumed the role of president and CEO.

+Operations and growth

 In December 2012, the firm started tax loss harvesting for accounts of more than $100,000.

-The company started 2013 with $97 million in assets under management and grew by 450% in one year.
+Assets under management increased from $97 million at the beginning of 2013 to approximately $530 million by the end of the fiscal year.
 In 2013, Wealthfront introduced "direct indexing", a tax-loss harvesting platform that purchases the individual securities of an investment portfolio.

-Between January 2014 and October 2016, Adam Nash was Wealthfront's CEO.
-Founder Andy Rachleff retook the role in 2016.
+In January 2018, Wealthfront launched homeownership planning tool for Path.

+In February 2019, the firm introduced the Wealthfront Cash Account, which provides banking as a service (BaaS).
+A Cash Account deposits client funds in a network of partner banks including Citibank, HSBC, and UMB.
+In 2020, the account was expanded to allow for direct deposit, bill pay, and ATM access through Green Dot Bank.
+In June 2026, Wealthfront announced UMB Bank would be providing these features for all users by October 2026.

+Partnerships and acquisitions

 In 2016, Wealthfront launched a partnership with the state of Nevada to launch a 529 tax-advantaged college savings plan.
 In the previous year, Nevada passed approval on a new tax credit for employers who provide fund matching to employees participating in 529 savings programs.
-Andy Rachleff is currently the executive chairman and chief executive officer.
-In January 2018, Wealthfront launched homeownership planning tool for Path.
-In January 2020, Wealthfront was listed in Business Insider's Top 10 Best Robo Advisors in 2020.

 In January 2022, UBS agreed to acquire Wealthfront for $1.4 billion.
 The acquisition was mutually terminated in September 2022 with both companies not providing a reason.
 UBS announced that it would instead invest in a $69.7 million note convertible into Wealthfront shares, valuing the latter at its acquisition price.

-Cash account

-In February 2019, Wealthfront introduced a cash account, a high interest savings account.
-The cash account has an interest rate that tracks the federal funds rate, is FDIC insured up to $8 million, and has an account minimum of $1.
-Wealthfront is able to offer the $8 million FDIC insurance because it deposits its clients' cash account funds in a network of partner banks including Citibank, HSBC, and Wells Fargo.

-In June 2020, Wealthfront added checking features to this account including direct deposit, bill pay, and ATM access.

-The cash account was originally available only to clients with an existing investment account.
-In August 2020, Wealthfront made the cash account generally available.

-Wealthfront uses Green Dot Bank for its individual cash accounts' routing and account numbers, and for debit cards linked to individual cash accounts.